Most Visited Tourist Attractions

 The world’s most visited tourist attractions stretch from San Francisco to Paris to Beijing, but they might not be what you expect.
 For example, Alcatraz doesn’t even make the top 50.
 The Eiffel Tower only sees about 7 million visitors each year, meaning it doesn't land in the top 20.
 The Great Wall and the Louvre see a mere 9 million visitors per year, less than a quarter of the crowds the top attraction in the world pulls in.
 And there's a lot of theme parks.

-Still, the list is full of favorites, including several you've probably been to — or else have on your bucket list.
+Still, the list is full of favorites, including several you've probably been to — or at least have on your bucket list.
 But as anyone who's been shoved up against a throng of sweaty bystanders knows, the most popular attractions in the world aren't always the most pleasant to visit, thanks to everyone else wanting to see them at the same time as you.

 Luckily, there are ways to avoid at least some of the crowds when checking out the world's most popular sites.

 Nagashima Spa Land Resort is comprised of five sections: the 50-ride Nagashima Spa Land Amusement Park, Nabana no Sato flower park, the 200-store Mitsui Outlet Shopping Park; Joyful Water Park; and Nagashima Onsen, a hot spring complex.

 The park is busy year-round, though it’s at its most crowded during the warmer months, particularly in June, July, and August when temperatures rise and locals head to the massive swimming pools at the water park.
 Throughout the year, weekends and holidays also see more visitors.

 *Note: The annual visitor numbers listed are taken from 2018 and 2019, before the 2020 pandemic affected tourism data.

 Shoulder season months like September, October, April and May combine pleasant weather with more manageable visitor numbers, while the coldest months (December to February) see far fewer crowds.